marcel0096/bachelor-thesis/thesis-structure.md

 ## Terms and Definitions

-- Explain all terms used -> necessary?
+- Explain all terms used -> put in Background (danach muss man die Arbeit verstehen können)

 ## Background and Related Work

+- Explain what the different price plans mean? -> How detailed? -> Maybe high level which then applies to all cloud providers
 - Maybe put it behind approach and evaluation as there is not too much?
 - Further development of the idea of the paper "towards cost-optimal query processing in the cloud" -> cloud services far from being cost optimal
 - Paper that explored the optimal instance configuartion for cloud workloads (e.g. Bilal et al., Kaulakiene et al.)
+- Paper Maxi

 ## Approach

 - Basic Idea: Get aws EC2 pricing data and write an algorithm that uses this data and a target workload as an input parameter to determine the price optimal instance configuration (i.e. which instance type and how many of them)
+- Iterativen Schritte beschreiben -> leicht anfangen -> fluctuations einfügen -> etc.

 - Algorithm: Central Assumption -> Only vCPUs matter
 	- Input parameter: Required